sambux1/presentations/qualifying/slides/shuffle/graphs.md

 - Encode the graph as a single list
 - The list has two orderings
 - Two important operations, scatter and gather
-- Each operation is efficiently only in one of the orderings
+- Each operation is efficient only in one of the orderings
 - Shuffling allows us to convert between the orderings

 </v-clicks>